ill13/Notes/Powershell.md

 ***
-### Make Windows font folder act liek a regular folder
+### Make Windows font folder act like a regular folder
 The specialized display of the Fonts folder is caused by the settings in its ```desktop.ini file```.
 An easy way to disable this functionality is:

 1. Open PowerShell as Administrator ```(WinKey+X > PowerShell (Admin))```